Optimal Stopping Methodology for the Secretary Problem with Random Queries: Background

 \section{Background}

 We begin by formally introducing the problem of interest along with our notation.
-Suppose the collection of samples $\{\xi_1,\ldots,\xi_n\}$ constitutes a \textit{random} permutation of the integers $\{1,\ldots,n\}$ where all permutations are equiprobable.
-The sequence $\{\xi_t\}_{t=1}^n$ becomes available sequentially and \textit{we are interested in identifying the sample with value equal to 1}, which is regarded as ``the best''.
+Suppose the set $\{\xi_1,\ldots,\xi_n\}$ contains objects that are random uniform draws without replacement from the set of integers $\{1,\ldots,n\}$.
+The sequence $\{\xi_t\}_{t=1}^n$ becomes available sequentially and \textit{we are interested in identifying the object with value equal to 1}, which is regarded as ``the best''.
 The difficulty of the problem stems from the fact that the value $\xi_t$ is not observable.
-Instead, at each time $t$, we observe the relative rank $z_t$ of the sample $\xi_t$ after it is being compared to all the previous samples $\{\xi_1,\ldots,\xi_{t-1}\}$.
-If $z_t=m$ (where $1\leq m\leq t$) this signifies that in the set $\{\xi_1,\ldots,\xi_{t-1}\}$ there are $m-1$ samples with value strictly smaller than $\xi_t$.
-As mentioned, at each time $t$ we are interested in deciding whether $\{\xi_t=1\}$ or $\{\xi_t>1\}$ based on the information provided by the relative ranks $\{z_1,\ldots,z_t\}$.
+Instead, at each time $t$, we observe the relative rank $z_t$ of the object $\xi_t$ after it is compared to all the previous objects $\{\xi_1,\ldots,\xi_{t-1}\}$.
+If $z_t=m$ (where $1\leq m\leq t$) this signifies that in the set $\{\xi_1,\ldots,\xi_{t-1}\}$ there are $m-1$ objects with values strictly smaller than $\xi_t$.
+As mentioned, at each time $t$ we are interested in deciding between $\{\xi_t=1\}$ and $\{\xi_t>1\}$ based on the information provided by the relative ranks $\{z_1,\ldots,z_t\}$.

-Consider now the existence of an expert/genie which we may query.
-The purpose of querying at any time $t$ is to obtain from the genie the information whether the \textit{current} sample is the best or not.
-Unlike all articles in the literature that treat the case of deterministic genie responses here, as mentioned in the Introduction, we intend to adopt a \textit{random} response model.
-In the deterministic case the genie provides the exact answer to the question of interest and we obviously terminate the search if the answer is ``$\{\xi_t=1\}$''.
+Consider now the existence of an expert we may query.
+The purpose of querying at any time $t$ is to obtain from the expert the information about the \textit{current} object being the best or not.
+Unlike all articles in the literature that treat the case of deterministic expert responses here, as mentioned in the Introduction, we adopt a \textit{random} response model.
+In the deterministic case the expert provides the exact answer to the question of interest and we obviously terminate the search if the answer is ``$\{\xi_t=1\}$''.
 In our approach the corresponding response is assumed to be a \textit{random} number $\zeta_t$ that can take $M$ different values.
-The reason we allow more than two values is to model the possibility of different levels of confidence in the genie response.
+The reason we allow more than two values is to model the possibility of different levels of confidence in the expert response.
 Without loss of generality we may assume that $\zeta_t\in\{1,\ldots,M\}$ and the probabilistic model we adopt is the following